Nervosys/Botnix/docs/packages/urxvt.section.md

 ## Configuring urxvt {#sec-urxvt-conf}

-In `nixpkgs`, urxvt is provided by the package `rxvt-unicode`.
+In `botpkgs`, urxvt is provided by the package `rxvt-unicode`.
 It can be configured to include your choice of plugins, reducing its closure size from the default configuration which includes all available plugins.
 To make use of this functionality, use an overlay or directly install an expression that overrides its configuration, such as:

 ```nix
 rxvt-unicode.override {